NizarNi/football-predictor/replit.md

 - **Visual Cues:** Uses colored form indicators (🟩 Win, ⬜ Draw, 🟥 Loss) and a visual 💰 ARBITRAGE badge with a green gradient border for easy identification.
 - **Autocomplete Search:** Features an autocomplete search bar with team nicknames, displaying team name, matched alias, and league with an 8-result limit.
 - **Popular Match Highlighting:** Highlights Champions League and Europa League fixtures with a golden badge.
+- **Dark Mode:** Complete dark theme with a toggle for seamless switching, localStorage persistence, and theme-aware chart colors.

 ### Technical Implementations
 - **Team Name Normalization:** Implements `fuzzyNormalizeTeamName()` and `normalizeTeamNameForLogo()` with extensive regex patterns and mappings to handle variations and generate correct logo URLs.